 Because our DiD design relies on variation in treatment that arises due to Congressional representation, we address concerns about differential pre-trends by examining graphically the evolution of pension funding prior to the pandemic for those with high and low Congressional representation.
 We divide the governments in our sample into two groups: those with Congressional representation per capita above the median and those with representation per capita below the median.
 Figure 2 shows the trends for both of these groups in terms of the amounts contributed as a share of the ADC.
 As in our regressions, we weight observations by the amount of associated pension liabilities.
 The figure confirms that the two groups are on parallel trends prior to diverging in 2021.
-We test this formally by regressing pension contributions as a share of the ADC between 2016-2019 on a time trend and a time trend interacted with an indicator for above median Congressional representation.
+We test this formally by regressing pension contributions as a share of the ADC from 2016 to 2019 on an annual time trend and an annual time trend interacted with an indicator for above median Congressional representation.
 The interaction term has a coefficient of 0.00 and is insignificant with a p-value of 0.76.
-We obtain similar results if we instead use a continuous measures of Congressional representation.
+We obtain similar results if we instead use a continuous measure of Congressional representation.

-To further validate our empirical approach, we conduct a placebo test whereby we look at the effect of federal pandemic stimulus aid on contributions in 2019, just before the pandemic began.
+To further validate our empirical approach, we conduct a placebo test whereby we look at the effect of federal pandemic stimulus aid on pension contributions in 2019, just before the pandemic began.
 The analysis measures federal aid on the basis of aid that was allocated in fiscal year 2022 and uses a "broad" measure of aid, as discussed in the data section above.
 The results are presented in Table 2 and include both OLS and 2SLS specifications, with and without covariates.
-In all cases, the coefficients are near-zero and not statistically significant, thereby affirming the validity of our empirical strategy.
+In all cases, the coefficients are near-zero and not statistically significant, providing further support for our approach.